Baby and adult hands

 A concussion can happen at any age.
 Accidents can happen and as babies and toddlers learn to crawl, walk, run and play a little more roughly with toys, it is quite common for them to have a few bumps to the head.
 Babies and toddlers are at an age where they don’t fully understand the concept of risk or danger.

-When we hear the word ‘concussion’, injuries from sports like football may come to mind.
+When we hear the word concussion, sports injuries may come to mind.
 However, concussion can result from many kinds of accidents.

 Common causes in babies and toddlers include: